GrowingUnderTheTree/Simple-discord-bot/README.md

 # Simple-discord-bot
-Very simple discord bot for a basic server
-A simple discord bot project for some basic server
+A simple discord bot project for some private server